forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 ### Transmissions in Universities and Student Residences
 [in work]
+No increased transmission rates seem to occur [citations coming].

-## Susceptibility through Dirty Air Exposure
+## Susceptibility by Dirty Air Exposure
 *In short:* Dirty Air Exposure is associated to a high Prevalence of Severe Covid.

 ### Air Pollution